 A function prototype was defined, but not set to a function body.

 The lookback period, simulation period, or price history was not set up correctly.
-Parameters that affect the bars generation (StartDate, BarPeriod, LookBack, TICKS, LEAN, etc.) were either inconsistent (f.i. a too short LookBack period for a subsequent indicator call), or changed after the bars were generated.
+Parameters that affect the bars generation (StartDate, BarPeriod, BarOffset, LookBack, TICKS, LEAN, etc.) were either inconsistent (f.i. a too short LookBack period for a subsequent indicator call), or changed after the bars were generated, or did not match the historical data.
 Make sure to set up all parameters and a sufficient lookback period before calling asset.
-Use the PRELOAD flag for extremely long lookback periods.
+Use the PRELOAD flag for live trading with extremely long lookback periods.

 The simulation could not be finished because historical data was missing.